-With 1,400 students currently accessing work placements, and interdisciplinary programmes that reflect and respond to contemporary concerns and current practice, from the moment you join us well be helping you shape your career.
-Youll also benefit from our global links, and will have the opportunity to develop a network of contacts who could enhance your professional prospects.
+With 1,400 students currently accessing work placements, and interdisciplinary programmes that reflect and respond to contemporary concerns and current practice, from the moment you join us we will be helping you shape your career.
+You will also benefit from our global links, and will have the opportunity to develop a network of contacts who could enhance your professional prospects.

 Small campus community

 We are small but mighty a close-knit community that comes from every corner of the world, which makes for a diverse learning experience (and plenty of stimulating conversation).
 We"re based on a single-site campus within Londons vibrant New Cross, but were also just minutes from the heart of this great global city, home to major cultural landmarks including the National Theatre and Tate Modern.

 At Goldsmiths you can be whoever who you want to be.
 We nurture individual talent, providing a safe and supportive environment to grow academically and personally.
 We also champion the bold.
 Our former students reflect Goldsmiths brand of magic across the world, and are shaping the socio-cultural landscape on a global scale.
 We are a great place to make your mark.

 At Goldsmiths we're looking at the world through our own lens.

 It's at the heart of everything we do here.
 From our research – that's as diverse as solving biological puzzles through gaming, to policing Twitter – to the ingenuity of our alumni who continue to transform their chosen fields, when you choose Goldsmiths for your postgraduate degree, you don't only make our history more palpable; you actively create your own.

 Goldsmiths has a wide range of facilities that will help you make the most of your time here, enabling you to develop your understanding of your chosen subject and investigate areas of interest beyond your studies.